Northern Hardwood Forest

 Similar Ecological Communities

 Because of the species diversity of the overstory, this type can be very similar to a number of Pennsylvania community types.
 Often mapped as large stands, Northern Hardwood Forests may demonstrate significant microsite variation in canopy dominance.
 These large mapping units could include pockets of dense hemlock, black cherry, white ash, and basswood, which can make classification difficult.
-The Pennsylvania Bureau of Forestry divides the Northern Hardwood Forest into two types based on the amount of black cherry in the overstory.
-The Black Cherry – Northern Hardwood Forest type has more than 40% black cherry cover in canopy, and typically less sugar maple, ash, and yellow birch.
+The Black Cherry – Northern Hardwood Forest has more than 40% black cherry cover in canopy, and typically less sugar maple, ash, and yellow birch.
 In northern Pennsylvania, Red Oak – Mixed Hardwood Forests may also be similar in understory composition but have a larger (greater cover or basal area) red oak component in the canopy/subcanopy than Northern Hardwood Forests.
-In southern Pennsylvania, particularly in the Central Appalachians and Western Allegheny Plateau, the Northern Hardwood Forest may less resemble Red Oak – Mixed Hardwood Forests.
-Additionally, in southern Pennsylvania, the Northern Hardwood Forest may be restricted to north-facing slopes, cool ravines, and/or mesic soils, and may be associated with Hemlock (white pine) – Northern Hardwood Forests, or rarely the Rich Hemlock – Mesic Hardwood Forest.
+In southern Pennsylvania, particularly in the Central Appalachians and Western Allegheny Plateau, the Tuliptree – Beech – Maple Forest may less resemble the Northern Hardwood Forests.
+However, the dominance of Tuliptree (Liriodendron tulipifera) is a key distinguishing feature.
+Additionally, in southern Pennsylvania, including the Allegheny Mountains (Laurel Highlands) the Northern Hardwood Forest may be restricted to north-facing slopes, cool ravines, and/or mesic soils, and may be associated with Hemlock (white pine) – Northern Hardwood Forests, or rarely the Rich Hemlock – Mesic Hardwood Forest.

-The Northern Hardwood Forest can also be similar to the Sugar Maple – Basswood Forest.
-The Sugar Maple – Basswood Forest is more consistently rich, and white ash and basswood have greater relative cover in the canopy.
+The Northern Hardwood Forest can also be similar to the Rich Northern Hardwood Forest.
+The Rich Northern Hardwood Forest is more consistently rich, and white ash and basswood have greater relative cover in the canopy.

 Fike Crosswalk